netdata/netdata/claim/README.md

 Cloud](https://learn.netdata.cloud/docs/cloud/get-started) guide for a walkthrough of the process and simplified instructions.

-Connecting Agents, also referrered as **nodes**, is a security feature in Netdata Cloud.
+Connecting Agents, also referred as **nodes**, is a security feature in Netdata Cloud.
 Through the connection process, you demonstrate in a few ways that you have administrative access to that node and the configuration settings for the Netdata Agent.
 By logging into the node, you prove you have access, and by using the installation process with claiming action, claiming script or the Netdata command line, you prove you have write access and administrative privileges.